collocations.org

 Collocations for lease - noun

-VERB + LEASE
+VERB + lease

 have, hold

-They''ve got a lease with five years to run.
+They have a lease with five years to run.

-draw up | acquire, buy, enter into, get, negotiate, obtain, sign, take (on/out/up)
+acquire (esp.
+BrE), buy, enter into, get, negotiate, obtain, sign, take, take on, take out, take up

 grant (sb), sell (sb)